De-winterizing your RV: use these tips to get ready for spring and summer fun and travel.

 - Inspect your refrigerator and water heater to see if they’re operating properly or need some maintenance work.

 - Don’t forget about your RV’s interior.
 Be especially on the lookout for any signs of leaks (such as discoloration on the ceiling, floor or walls, or a bad smell).

 - Flush your entire plumbing system.
-And then sterilize your plumbing and fresh water tank with a mixture of water and bleach (or a product designed for this task).
+And then sterilize your plumbing and fresh water tank with a nontoxic product made for this purpose.
+Drain and refill with fresh water before your first trip.

 Finished de-winterizing your RV?
 How about an RV insurance check-up?

 Spring is a great time of year to review your RV insurance coverage to make sure your current policy still fits your needs.

 So, before you set out on your next RV travel adventure:

 - Call the professionals at Explorer RV Insurance at 1-888-774-6778.